codehaus/coconut/README.txt

 ## Repository organisation
 The repository is organised into the following components.

-- cache
+- cache            Coconut Cache svn co https://svn.codehaus.org/coconut/cache/trunk to work on trunk

-- core   Contains core interfaces (used throuhout most of the other projects), Filters : Definitions
+- core             Core interfaces, used in most of the other projects svn co https://svn.codehaus.org/coconut/core/trunk to work on trunk
-- coconut-utils

-- event

-- internal
+- event            Coconut Event Framework svn co https://svn.codehaus.org/coconut/cache/trunk to work on trunk

+- internal         Internal classes and some build tools, you will most likely never need to check these out

-- management
+- management       Coconut Management svn co https://svn.codehaus.org/coconut/management/trunk to work on trunk

-- pom
+- pom              The root pom for coconut project, you will most likely never need to check these out

 - sandbox          This is where experimental code is placed

 - test-framework   This framework is used for testing most coconut projects Most likely you will not need to check this out

-- trunks
+- trunks           Contains the main trunk of coconut-cache, coconut-core, coconut-event and coconut-management svn co https://svn.codehaus.org/coconut/trunks to work on trunk

 - site                     (not currently present) This is where the web site for www.coconut.org is generated from.